phawd/GREENWIRE/README.md

 simple confirmation string for any supported standard, ensuring GlobalPlatform issuer and cardholder requirements as well as Card OS rules are tracked.

+### Code Structure

+The repository is organized as a small package under `greenwire/`:

+- `core/backend.py` manages a SQLite database for issuing and tracking test cards.
+- `core/crypto_engine.py` wraps common RSA, ECC and AES operations for use in tests and emulation tools.
+- `core/symm_analysis.py` provides entropy checks and pattern detection for symmetric keys.
+- `nfc_vuln.py` scans NFC tags for weaknesses such as default keys.
+- `menu_cli.py` offers an interactive menu that ties the tools together.

+Tests for these modules reside in `greenwire/tests/`.

 ## Development and Testing

 Install the test dependencies (including `pexpect`) and run the unit test